Ravenbrook/mps/procedure/review.rst

 2. Purpose
 ==========

-The purpose of the review procedure is:
+_`.purpose`: The purpose of the review procedure is:

 1. _`.goal.fix`: find and correct `major defects`_